ELISSA-Main/elissa3_wiki/wiki/main_page.md

 # ELISSA Wiki

+> **Disclaimer:** This wiki is used to document the ELISSA project, which is activley maintained at the [Institute of Space Systems](https://www.space-systems.eu) at the TU Braunschweig.
+The repositories containing the source code are private and only visible for the team members.
+If you are interested in the project, please contact the institute head.

 This wiki aims to document the ELISSA project and serves as a knowledge base.
 It is intended to provide information to the testbed operators and developers and can serve as an input for documents such as technical notes or other publications.
 It develops its full potential when the pages are activly maintained.
 If you find an error or want to add missing information, feel free to edit the page or create a pull request.